 Because sleep apnea causes carbon dioxide levels to skyrocket in the blood and oxygen levels to decrease, the heart has to pump harder and faster to compensate for the lack of oxygen.
 Sleep apnea has been linked to a series of serious heart-related conditions, and should be investigated by the dentist at the earliest opportunity.

 Untreated OSA is dangerous and potentially deadly and can take years off of your life.
 You are about six times more likely to have a motor vehicle accident due to excessive sleepiness.
 60-65% of diabetics have OSA.
 Family history and obesity are risk factors as well.
 Since we typically lose muscle tone and gain weight as we get older, age is a factor for OSA.
 Oral anatomy can also contribute to the likelihood of developing OSA.
-Dr. Kim and her team are trained to look for these potential problems.
+Dr. MacLeod and her team are trained to look for these potential problems.
 Sometimes your bed partner may observe symptoms such as snoring, gasping for breath or grinding your teeth even though you are unaware that it is happening.

 It is important to complete a sleep study to determine the nature and extent of sleep disordered breathing.
 Snoring and mild to moderate OSA can be easily treated with an oral appliance.
 The appliance works by holding the lower jaw forward preventing the impingement of soft tissue around the airway.
 It is a simple and easy way to address this problem.

 More severe cases of obstructive sleep apnea are better treated with continuous positive airway pressure therapy which is more commonly known as a CPAP machine.

 Do you feel that your sleep is not refreshing or restful?